angelawen/Phonebook/README.md

        2.1 Parsing XML files into JSON format.
        2.2 Printing the message header.
        2.3 Printing HTM web page data received from the server.
        2.4 In the server root directory, create a new tmp folder.
-The JSOn data is stored in the "./tmp/phonebook.json" file.
+The JSON data is stored in the "./tmp/phonebook.json" file.